On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Introduction

-Interestingly, up to our knowledge, there is only one work that addresses the possible impacts of considering muons within the remnant of a BNS~\cite{Loffredo:2022prq}, although their method consist in post-processing data from BNS merger simulations that were produced neglecting the presence of muons.
-Such a procedure provides important insights about the role of muons during the post-merger stage with respect to the hydrodynamics of matter and the behavior of neutrinos in the trapped regime.
-However, the method is not able to capture in details the complete dynamics and post-merger evolution of a BNS that is simulated ab-initio including muons and treating the neutrinos-driven interactions on-the-fly.
-Therefore, in this work we intend to surpass this shortcoming and present numerical-relativity simulations of BNS mergers carried out with the inclusion of muons in the EoS and hydrodynamics, and the use of a Neutrinos Leakage Scheme (NLS) to model the cooling of matter in response to the production of neutrinos, in particular accounting for muon-flavored neutrinos.
+In this work we intend to surpass the shortcomings of previous investigations and present NR simulations of BNS mergers carried out with the inclusion of muons in the EoS and hydrodynamics, and the use of a Neutrinos Leakage Scheme (NLS) to model the cooling of matter in response to the production of neutrinos, in particular accounting for muon-flavored neutrinos.
 The structure of this paper is as follows: in Sec.~\ref{sec:EoS} we describe our procedures for the construction of EoSs including muons and the modifications of the general-relativistic hydrodynamics (GRHD) equations.
-In Sec.~\ref{sec:NLS} we present details about the NLS implementation and the computation of emissivities and opacities for the neutrinos-driven reactions.
-In Sec.~\ref{sec:Methods} we state our methods and BNS setups considered in this worked, which were evolved with the BAM code~\cite{Bruegmann:2006at, Thierfelder:2011yi, Dietrich:2015iva,Bernuzzi:2016pie, Gieg:2022, Schianchi:2023uky, Neuweiler:2024jae}.
+In Sec.~\ref{sec:NLS} we present details about the NLS implementation and the computation of emissivities and opacities for set of weak reactions.
+In Sec.~\ref{sec:Methods} we state our methods and BNS setups considered in this worked, which were evolved with the BAM code~\cite{Bruegmann:2006ulg, Thierfelder:2011yi, Dietrich:2015iva,Bernuzzi:2016pie, Gieg:2022, Schianchi:2023uky, Neuweiler:2024jae}.
 In Sec.~\ref{sec:M-PM-Dyn} we present a qualitative discussion about the merger and post-merger dynamics.
 In Sec.~\ref{sec:Ej} we make an analysis of the ejecta properties.
 Finally, in Sec.~\ref{sec:Conc} we state our concluding remarks.
 Throughout this work we adopt units in which the gravitational constant $G$, the speed of light in vacuum $c$, the solar mass $M_\odot$ and the Boltzmann constant $k_B$ are equal to one.
 Greek letters represent spacetime indices ranging from $0$ to $3$, while Latin letters are used for spacelike tensor and range from $1$ to $3$.
 The spacetime metric $g_{\mu \nu}$ has signature $(-,+,+,+)$.